 This last one is a product of Matt Cutts’ short comment yesterday on Sphinn.

-Google was never going to endorse fabricated content, especially when it was designed to produce a vast number of links and therefore game their algorithm.
+Google was never going to endorse fabricated content, especially when the fakery was intended to attract a vast number of links to game its algorithm.
 But it is a huge leap to assume Google will instigate Matt’s opinion as policy and enforce a value judgment on every piece of content on the web.

 Even though Matt demonstrates how fabricated content breaches the Google webmaster guidelines, he doesn’t say anything about how search engines could enforce it in this case.